 Being a larger town, and very popular with tourists, there are tons of hotels to choose from in Sorrento and the surrounding area.
 All budgets and preferences are catered for here, from budget apartments to luxury hotels.

-Stay In Sorrento If you want to sample Limoncello from its hometown; you won’t have a car during your trip but still want to be able to travel outside of your base town with ease; you have mobility issues or would struggle with lots of steep slopes and stairs; being able to easily day trip to Pompeii or Naples is a plus; you love spending time out in nature.
+Stay In Sorrento If you won’t have a car during your trip but still want to be able to travel outside of your base town with ease; you want to sample Limoncello from its hometown; You can read about 7 Best Areas to Stay in Sorrento to know more about best places to book a hotels in Sorrento.

 Best places to stay in Sorrento:FIND BEST HOTELS IN SORRENTO

 3. Amalfi, where to stay in Amalfi Coast without a car